DIY Ikea TV Stand — Sharing the super-easy tutorial for how to make this trendy Ikea hack for your very own, custom Ikea TV stand or IKEA TV cabinet.

 It’s definitely a WAY more affordable option than a lot of the rattan media cabinets and storage units out there these days.

-Adding a reclaimed wood top to this piece would make for another really cool take on it, don’t you think?!
+Adding a reclaimed wood top to this piece (as we did with our DIY Ikea Vanity Hack) would make for another really cool take on it, don’t you think?!

 We also used the Besta cabinets in our living room makeover to create faux built-ins for another tv storage unit option.